cliu68/datamodels/Toad.md

 The name of this data model is called Toad and more information can be found on its website https://www.quest.com/toad/.
 This datab model is commercial tool that is fast to install and easy to export in various formats.
+It can be used for both relation and non-relational database model.
+The hosting model of Toad